viralemergence/viralemergence.r-universe.dev/.github/ISSUE_TEMPLATE/add-a-package.md

  }
 ```

-If your package is contained within a folder or you need to specify a particular branch to be used for the build, see additional information in the [R-universe docs](https://docs.r-universe.dev/publish/set-up.html#tracking-custom-branches-or-releases)
+If your package is contained within a subfolder in your repo or you need to specify a particular branch to be used for the build, see additional information in the [R-universe docs](https://docs.r-universe.dev/publish/set-up.html#tracking-custom-branches-or-releases)